awsk1994/-WebApp-StudyAddiction/readme.md

-# Study Addiction (by Study addicts - Alex Wong and Jin Chul Ann, 2015)
+# Study Addiction

+## by Study Addicts (Alex Wong and Jin Chul Ann, 2015)

 ## Brief Overview

 This is a web application that uses sockets to book tables in a library real-time.
+Additionally, it uses:

-It also uses database to authorize user logins.
+- SQLite as Database to authorize user logins.

+- Leaflet to implement the map.

+- NodeJS & Express to host server.

 ## How to Run